 How to Make Aloo Matar

 To cook the potatoes in the Instant Pot, thoroughly rinse potatoes and scrub any dirt off.
-Insert the trivet in the Instant Pot, place potatoes on the trivet and between 1/4 to 1/3 cups of water over potatoes.
+Insert the trivet in the Instant Pot, place potatoes on the trivet and pour between 1/4 to 1/3 cups of water over potatoes.

 Heat a pan on medium heat and add olive oil.
 Then, add cumin seeds and sauté until reddish brown.